Creating new voucher codes

 Choose what discount type you are offering with the voucher code and enter in the ‘Discount Given’ box what the discount will be.
 There are 3 different discount types to choose from.

-You can offer a GBP discount with a certain number of £s off:
+You can offer a USD discount with a certain number of $s off:

-You can offer a % discount with a certain percentage off:
+You can offer a % discount with a certain percentage off (if you charge VAT, the percentage off will be applied to the product price including VAT):

 With a shipping discount you must decide if you want the discount to apply to all shipping rates: